Written by Klarity Editorial Team

 If you recognize yourself in the ADHD-depression cycle described here, know that effective treatment is available.
 The first step is connecting with healthcare providers who understand the complex relationship between these conditions and can offer comprehensive assessment.

-At Klarity Health, we specialize in helping adults navigate ADHD diagnosis and treatment, with provider availability that minimizes wait times and transparent pricing for both insurance and self-pay patients.
-Breaking free from the cycle of procrastination, self-criticism, and depression is possible—and you don’t have to do it alone.
+At Klarity Health, we specialize in helping adults navigate ADHD and depression, with same-day appointments that minimize wait times and transparent pricing for both insurance and self-pay patients.

 While treating ADHD won't necessarily 'cure' clinical depression, many people experience significant improvement in mood symptoms when their ADHD is properly managed.
 For those whose depression is primarily situational and stems from ADHD-related challenges, ADHD treatment may resolve most depressive symptoms.